 Plan Authors and Plan Operators in the Admin Scope have additional privileges compared to users in scopes that you create manually (for example, Plan Authors in the Admin Scope can edit any plan for any other scope, and Plan Operators in the Admin Scope can run any plan for any other scope).

-- Limit the number of plan components available in the Orchestrator UI to users from that scope.
-Plan components are then used to create orchestration plans.
+- Limit the number of inventory items available in the Orchestrator UI to users from that scope.
+Inventory items are then used to create orchestration plans.